mjrusso/mountain/README.md

 This new document is a combination of _manifest.fountain_ and each of the files referenced in the manifest (_intro.fountain_, _the-end.fountain_).
-These referenced files are included in-line and wrapped in the `#reference ...
+These referenced files are included in-line and wrapped in the `reference: ...
 /reference` directives.

 Mountain works in both directions.
 To see this in action, edit the combined